chain4travel/camino-docs/docs/validator-guides/add-validator-with-msig.md

 Pay close attention to the warnings displayed in the dialog box.
 Once the transaction is initiated, it cannot be undone.
 It must either be signed by other members of the wallet and executed or it must be left to expire.

-This effectively prevents you from initiating new transactions and using the multi-sig wallet.
+This effectively prevents you from initiating new transactions and using the multisig wallet.

 Currently, the expiration time for pending transactions is two weeks and cannot be canceled or changed.
 However, in the near future, it will be possible to cancel signature-pending transactions.